nim-lang/nimble/readme.markdown

 ### Nim compiler

 The Nim compiler cannot read .nimble files.
-Its knowledge of Nimble is limited to the ``NimblePath`` feature which allows it to use packages installed in Nimble's package directory when compiling your software.
+Its knowledge of Nimble is limited to the ``nimblePath`` feature which allows it to use packages installed in Nimble's package directory when compiling your software.
 This means that it cannot resolve dependencies, and it can only use the latest version of a package when compiling.